Three Steps Towards Schoolwide Change: Language Specialists as Teacher Leaders

 Becoming a Changemaker

 When I became an English Language (EL) teacher, I had high hopes — not only for my work with my students, but for my work with colleagues.
-Newly prepared with specialized knowledge and skills, I was ready to use this information to support my students in learning academic English every day — in my setting and beyond.
-Yet I quickly realized that this knowledge was not fostering student success beyond the scope of my direct instruction in the way that I had envisioned.
+Newly prepared with specialized knowledge and skills, I was ready to use this knowledge and my skills to support my students in learning academic English every day — in my setting and beyond.
+Yet I quickly realized that this knowledge was not supporting student success beyond the scope of my direct instruction in the way that I had envisioned.

-I thought to myself, "What am I doing wrong?
-Why am I have trouble in helping other teachers help my students?"
-For example, I was concerned when I saw that general education teachers were not making the necessary adjustments to their curriculum and instruction to set EL students up for success when I wasn’t in the room.
+I thought to myself, “What am I doing wrong?
+Why am I struggling to help other teachers help my students?”
+I was concerned about my general education colleagues not making the necessary adjustments to their curriculum and instruction to set EL students up for success when I wasn’t in the room.
 Since I didn’t have any shared prep time with other educators, I tried to help my colleagues in one-off conversations by the copier and in the hallway, and I shared strategies and scaffolds to support our EL students.
 But it was all to no avail.
 I felt unheard and invisible, and my colleagues seemed too busy or not fully invested in taking on my ideas to help students.
 I felt that my EL kids were unheard and invisible, too, which was the exact problem I was trying to address!
 In addition, I was also extremely busy with a full schedule of teaching our shared students.
 Pretty soon into my new role, I became frustrated and started to burn out.
 Sound familiar?

-As many of you may be able to relate to, I felt unsuccessful because my students weren’t successful.
-In retrospect, I was being much too hard on myself.
-I was seeing this lack of collaboration time, of centering multilingual students, and of capacity-building for general educators as something I was contributing to, rather than a result of an out-of-date system.
+As many of you may be able to relate to, I felt extremely unsuccessful because my students weren’t thriving.
+In fact, I was being way too hard on myself.
+I was seeing this lack of collaboration time, this lack of centering multilingual students, and this lack of capacity-building for general educators as something I was contributing to, rather than a result of an out-of-date system.
 I was being reactive and I didn’t know how to be more proactive.

 Have you been in a situation like this?
 Are you currently dealing with something like this as a language specialist yourself?
-What I now know is that this situation doesn’t have to remain static; educators can be empowered as agents of change by making some adjustments to:
+Don’t despair!
+What I now know is that this situation doesn’t have to remain static.
+With some guidance, you can adjust:

-• their approach they're not spinning your wheels
+• your approach so you’re not spinning your wheels

-• how they’re collaborating with others to get more traction for students
+• how you’re collaborating with others to get more traction for students

-• the ways they’re supporting your students to be more effective and efficient in meeting their unique needs for language development across the school day
+• the ways you’re supporting your students to be more effective and efficient in meeting their unique needs for language development across the school day

-So how can you truly be heard and contribute to an envrironment in which other educators are also supporting language learners?
-Read on for a practical, three-step process, based on the experiences I went through on my own journey as well as in my subsequent work coaching and mentoring other EL specialists.
+How do you do this?
+How can you become a champion for your students, instead of feeling marginalized and isolated?
+How can you truly be heard so that other educators can make the necessary improvements to their instruction to support language learners?
+Read on for a practical, three-step process to be a true agent of change in your school, based on the experiences I went through on my own journey as well as my subsequent work coaching and mentoring other EL specialists.
 In addition, I’ve included specific resources below to help build your knowledge and skills in some of the areas from this process.
-Let’s get started!
+Let’s go…you can start today!

 1. Sphere of Influence